1 year full-time or part-time equivalent.

 - fan and participant engagement.

 The Executive Master of Sport Business is delivered on Deakin's premium online learning platform.
 As such, it provides invaluable flexibility to ensure you can balance a busy schedule of study, life and work, regardless of whether you're based domestically or internationally.
-You'll be studying alongside fellow industry leaders, allowing you to build new networks while you learn.
+You will be studying alongside fellow industry leaders, allowing you to build new networks while you learn.

 Six units are available over a duration of five weeks which ultimately allows you to study full-time and complete this course in just one year full-time, or in two years part-time.